-The proposed "Travel Insurance Act" seeks to create a regulatory framework for travel insurance in New Mexico by introducing new definitions and classifications, such as "aggregator site," "blanket travel insurance," and "travel protection plan."
-It mandates that travel insurance policies fall under an inland marine line of insurance and allows for various policy types, including individual, group, or blanket policies.
-The Act outlines the responsibilities of limited lines travel insurance producers and travel retailers, emphasizing the need for training, disclosure of policy terms, and the maintenance of a register of travel retailers.
-Additionally, it prohibits certain marketing and administrative practices to ensure consumers receive clear and accurate information about their coverage options.
+The proposed "Travel Insurance Act" seeks to create a regulatory framework for travel insurance in New Mexico by introducing new definitions such as "aggregator site," "blanket travel insurance," and "travel protection plan."
+It classifies travel insurance policies under an inland marine line of insurance and allows for various policy types, including individual, group, or blanket policies.
+The Act outlines the responsibilities of limited lines travel insurance producers and travel retailers, mandating that they provide consumers with clear information regarding coverage, claims processes, and cancellation policies.

 Statutes affected: